Flowx08/mlops/reports/README.md

 >
 > Answer:

 Because we did the vast majority of the work on this project while sitting together, we did not use pull requests at all, and only used branches very little.
 Our use of branches was mostly just for the sake of the exercise, since we are a 3 person who who mostly sat together.

-That being said, we have all worked extensively with branches and pull requests in the past, in the context of larger projects with more team members (both in other courses as well as at our respective workplaces).
+We organized the branches in 'main' branch and 'dev' branch.
+The idea was to push our commit to the dev branch and only merge the dev branch with the main branch when we were sure that the code was working properly.

 Branches and pull requests can improve version control because they reduce the risk of code conflicts and errors.
 This is because each branch is a separate copy of the codebase, which allows developers to make changes without affecting the main codebase.
 This allows developers to experiment with new features, fix bugs, or refactor code without affecting the main codebase.
 Once the changes have been tested and are ready to be merged back into the main codebase, a developer creates a pull request.
 A pull request is a request for other developers to review and approve the changes made on a branch.
 Other developers can review the code, comment on it, and suggest changes.
 This allows teams to catch and fix issues before they're merged into the main codebase.
 Once the changes are approved, the pull request can be merged into the main codebase.
 This ensures that only stable, well-reviewed changes are added to the main codebase, which helps to maintain the overall stability and quality of the codebase.